bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 * Do nothing and let client convert it how they want to
 * Provide a Promisified version of module separately. ie. `foo-lib-async`
 * Separate callback and Promisified functions within a single module `foo-lib`
-* Single API that determines the mechanism at run time based on params
+* Single API that determines the mechanism at run time based on invocation
   - If callback provided return via callback
   - If no callback, return Promise

 NOTES:
 _[2 minutes]_

+- What are our options for providing a Promise based API for our module or library?
+- Of course we can do nothing.
+There is certainly nothing wrong with that.
+And the clinet can take the approach they prefer.
+- We can provide a complete separate library that exposes a Promise-based API only.
+For example our `foo-lib-async` or something.
+- We can provide both callback and Promise-based API's within the single module.
+- Or we can provide a single API that determines the mechanism at run time based on invocation
+  - If callback provided return via callback
+  - If no callback, return Promise
-- I prefer last approach
+- I prefer this last approach, but that's just a personal preference.
+I don't believe any single approach is necessarily better than the other.

 =====